Bucket list for single travellers

 With some great small group trips from travel specialists, they’re a great start if you’re new to solo travel as well – guaranteed company and you get to see something truly unforgettable.

-Or to discover the destination in style, travel with an expert.
+To discover the destination in style, travel with an expert.
 Andante Travels has trips visiting everywhere from Stonehenge to Easter Island, plus the Mayan temples of South America, plus guides to help you discover the destination in depth.

 If it’s the world’s great cities you’d rather tick off your list, this is something which doesn’t need a vast budget.
 Bargain accommodation such as Hostelbookers and Trustedhousesitters.com means you could see some of Europe’s capitals on the cheap as well as venturing further afield.